-PE will be on a Tuesday and Thursday, but sometimes this can change therefore please could we ask that your children’s PE kits are in school all week to accommodate this.
+PE will be on a Tuesday and Thursday, but sometimes this can change, therefore please could we ask that your children’s PE kits are in school all week to accommodate this.

-Mrs Roberts, Mrs Page and Mrs Hindmarsh
+Mrs Roberts, Mrs Hindmarsh and Miss Thomas

 Useful links to websites will also be added to this page.